 Charles Dickens (1812 – 1870) Victorian novelist born Higham, Kent.
 Dickens created some of the most memorable characters in English Literature, whilst also criticising the worst excesses of Victorian society.
-Novels included, Oliver Twist and David Copperfield.
+Novels included Oliver Twist and David Copperfield.

 Emily Bronte (1818 – 1848) Novelist and poet from Haworth, Yorkshire.
-Along with her sisters she had a significant influence on English novels and poetry.
+Along with her sisters, she had a significant influence on English novels and poetry.
 She is best remembered for her classic ‘Wuthering Heights‘ (1847(

 Queen Victoria (1819 – 1901) Queen of England from 1837 to her death in 1901.
-During her reign the British Empire spread across the globe.
+During her reign, the British Empire spread across the globe.
 Victoria herself was made Empress of India.
 She came to epitomise a century.

 Florence Nightingale (1820 – 1910) although born in Italy, she spent many years working in England helping to establish the nursing profession.
-She used her experiences working as a nurse in the Crimean war to establish better medical practises.
+She used her experiences working as a nurse in the Crimean war to establish better medical practices.

 Joseph Lister (1827 – 1912) Born in West Ham, London, Lister was a surgeon.
 He pioneered the use of antiseptic (Carbolic acid) and antiseptic surgery which dramatically improved survival rates.